kulics/koral/book-en/document.md

 But unlike the definition, the left-hand side of an assignment can only be an identifier that has already been defined, otherwise the assignment statement does not hold.

 ### Binding
-If we need to define and initialize the constants once, we can use the `identifier type : value` statement for binding.
+If we need to define and initialize the constants once, we can use the `identifier: type = value` statement for binding.

 E.g:
 ```
-A int : 1
+A: int = 1
-B bool : false
+B: bool = false
 ```

 Because this language has intelligent automatic derivation, we can usually omit `type` when the value is clear.

 E.g:
 ```
-A : 1
+A := 1
-B : false
+B := false
 ```
 ## Variable
 ### Definition
 Variables in this language refer to data that can continue to change after initialization.
-We use `identifier! type` to define variables.
+We use `!identifier: type` to define variables.

 E.g:
 ```
-A! int
+!A: int
-B! bool
+!B: bool
 ```
 ### Assignment
 Like constants, variables are assigned by the same assignment statement, except that variables can be assigned multiple times.